MaryamZohouri/Generative/README.md

 # Generarative AI
-This is one of my sample works about Explorative Analysis using Python and, ChatGPT and testin LLMs existed in HuggingFace.
+This is one of my sample works about Explorative Analysis using Python and, ChatGPT and testin LLMs in HuggingFace.